Chapter 5

 The next morning the branch had been removed and a temporary patch placed over the hole, so we were able to limp back to Intrepid.
 As dawn broke and the sun rose, the sky was one of the most beautiful that I had ever seen, which made the whole night worthwhile.

 The cyclone struck on November 11th, 1970, and it remains the deadliest tropical cyclone ever recorded and one of the world's deadliest natural disasters.
 At least 500,000 people lost their lives in the storm, primarily as a result of the storm surge and tidal wave that flooded much of the low-lying islands of the Ganges Delta.
-Our job was to take supplies by landing craft to the offshore islands.
+Our job was to take supplies by landing craft to those islands.

 Offloading stores

 Despite the long hours we worked and the harsh conditions, I never heard anyone complain.
-There were television news crews with us, and I remember thinking that I hope this will make people in the UK realise how fortunate we are there and what I witnessed at that time subsequently made me regularly focus on the many privileges we often take for granted.
+There were television news crews with us, and I remember thinking that I hope this will make people in the UK realise how fortunate we are there.
+What I witnessed in Bangladesh made me appreciate the many comforts and privileges that we often take for granted.
+For, in addition to the lives lost in the disaster, there were ongoing and long-term ramifications for the people of the region.
+In the best of times, these people eked out a meagre living as small-scale farmers and fishermen.
+Now, their homes and fishing boats had been destroyed, and most of their cattle, sheep, and goats had been killed.
+The rice crop was ruined.
+We knew that whatever we could do to help was not a quick fix but was only going to keep them alive temporarily.

 ODE TO THE GANGES DELTA